-An end of contract notification – or ECN – is a letter informing you that your current contract is coming to an end.
+An end-of-contract notification – or ECN – is a letter telling you that your contract is ending.
 It should spell out:

-- Details of what you’ve been paying – and what you’ll go on to pay after the end of your contract
+- How much you’ve been paying – and what you’ll pay after your contract ends

-- Details of any notice period you might have to serve before you can leave your provider.
+- Any notice period you might have before you can switch

-First, you’ll need to have a mobile phone.
-That’s because SIM only means the contract you take out won’t include a new phone.
+Firstly, you’ll need a mobile phone.
+That’s because SIM-only means your contract won’t include a new phone.

-Before ordering your new SIM card, you should check whether your phone accepts a standard, micro or nano-sized SIM card.
+Before ordering your new SIM card, check whether your phone accepts a standard, micro or nano-sized SIM card.

-For the sake of clarity, you can still use a 5G SIM card in a 4G device.
-In fact, any SIM should work in any device.
-But the speed of the network you can connect to will be limited by your phone.
+Any SIM should work with any device, so you can still use a 5G SIM card in a 4G device.
+But a lower-capacity phone will limit the speed of the network you can connect to.

 If you’re after a SIM-only deal, you’ve come to the right place.
 Compare deals quickly and easily today to find out what call minutes, text and mobile data allowance you could get.
 You can search for one-month SIMs, unlimited SIM deals, data-only SIMs, and more.Find a deal now